M-Xue/Small-React-Projects/stopwatch/README.md

 Note: This implementation also uses mouse click handle functions for starting/stopping and resetting the stopwatch because the logic for these operations are more complex than starting/stopping and resetting for the implementations below so it has a good example of deating with mouse events with TypeScript

 ## setInterval
 This is a common implementation of a stopwatch in React.
-It uses setInterval to incremet the time.
+It uses setInterval to increment the time.
 Note:
 - The time state must be left out of the useEffect dependncy array or it will cause to many rerenders and calculations, slowing down the stopwatch.
 - This implementation does not work if you change tabs because the screen stops rendering, resulting in the stopwatch pausing.